Easily secure and manage your devices.

 How does this solution know what data on a mobile device is company data vs personal data when a selective device wipe is performed?

-The solution restricts company data to approved apps and accounts; so that Office 365 email is kept in Outlook and Office 365 files are kept in OneDrive for Business.
+The solution restricts company data to approved apps and accounts: so that work email is kept in Outlook and work files are kept in OneDrive for Business.
 This is the data that is deleted when a device wipe is triggered.